CodeCabin/sola-support-tickets/readme.txt

 * Custom front-end help desk showing new, open and closed tickets
 * Multiple support agents
 * Support tickets can be made private or public
-* Add popular tickets to your support desk page
+* Add popular tickets to your help desk page
-* Assign tickets to other agents
+* Assign tickets to other support agents
-* POP3 Integration - link your support centre to an email address and automatically create support tickets when emails are received
+* Link your help desk to an email address and automatically create support tickets when emails are received
-* Themes for the front-end help desk page
+* Themes for the front-end help desk page (coming soon)
+* Customize your help desk through the use of shortcodes
-* Get the [Sola Support Tickets Premium Version](http://solaplugins.com/plugins/sola-support-tickets/?utm_source=wordpress&utm_medium=click&utm_campaign=st_readme) for only $9.99
+* Get the [Sola Support Tickets Premium Version](http://solaplugins.com/plugins/sola-support-tickets-helpdesk-plugin/?utm_source=wordpress&utm_medium=click&utm_campaign=st_readme) for only $9.99

 = Translations =